cylc/cylc-doc/src/7-to-8/major-changes/cli.rst

    Validate, install and play a workflow.
 This is similar to what ``rose suite-run`` did.
 ``cylc vr``
-   Valiate, install, then either reload (if the workflow is running) or restart (if it is stopped) the workflow.
+   Validate, reinstall, then either reload (if the workflow is running) or restart (if it is stopped) the workflow.
 This is similar to what ``rose suite-run --reload`` and ``rose suite-run --restart`` did.